 - Electric stimulation

 Individuals need to discuss symptoms and preferences with the chiropractor.
-It is their role to perform a thorough examination to determine the most optimal treatment plan satisfactory to the patient.
+They perform a thorough examination to determine the most optimal treatment plan satisfactory to the patient.
 Chiropractors are not the only health care providers who utilize spinal manipulation for back pain.
 Osteopathic physicians can also provide types of spinal adjustments.
-Physical and massage therapists often work with chiropractors with continued treatment.
+Physical and massage therapists often work with chiropractors for continued treatment.
 They are fully trained in providing spinal therapy as well.

-The information herein on "Chiropractic Techniques for Spinal Alignment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Techniques" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.